Skip to main content

 About

-I am a human geographer engaged in the interdisciplinary study of class, state, and urban space.
+I am a human geographer engaged in the interdisciplinary study of class, state, development, and urban space.
 My research interests include Marxist and postcolonial/anticolonial theory, with a focus on labour, social movements, and urban politics in Pakistan specifically and the global South generally.
 I have a particular interest in the works and uptakes of Karl Marx, Antonio Gramsci, and Frantz Fanon.

-My publications in English and Urdu have explored issues of Marxist and postcolonial theory, urban development and restructuring, and the relationship between “particular” and “universal” in social theory and political practice.
-My academic work has appeared in Historical Materialism, Studies in Political Economy, Urban Geography, Antipode, and Tarikh [History].
-I am also a regular contributor to popular outlets in the form of articles, interviews, and podcasts.
-My writing and interviews have appeared in venues such as Jacobin, The News, Novara Media, Socialist Project, and BBC Urdu.
+My publications in English and Urdu have explored issues of Marxist and postcolonial theory, urban development and restructuring, post-/anti-colonial literature, and the relationship between “particular” and “universal” in social theory and political practice.
+My academic work has appeared in Historical Materialism, Studies in Political Economy, Urban Geography, Antipode, Political Geography, and Tarikh [History].
+I am also part of the editorial collective of the critical/radical geography journal Antipode.

 My doctoral dissertation at York University (Toronto), titled "The (Un)Making of the Working Class in Karachi, 1980s-2010s", traced the social and political evolution of the working class in Karachi, Pakistan while contributing to debates in urban geography, development studies, sociology, and literary criticism.
 I am developing the dissertation for publication as a monograph.
 Prior to my Masters and Doctoral degrees at York, I completed my undergraduate education from Oxford University.